helpshift/helpshift-api/samples/java/README.md

 # Java Helpshift API Sample Code

-This project contains the sample code for using Helpshift API to create issue and add message with attachment in Java.
+This project contains the sample code for using Helpshift API to create issue, add message with attachment and export API response to csv files in Java.

 ## Setup and Usage Instructions